Nicholas Gecks: Early life

 Gecks was born in Penang, Malaysia in 1952.

 Career

 Gecks starred as Father Mike in the 1983 film Forever Young.
 His other film credits include roles in The Wicked Lady (1983), Parting Shots (1999), The Lazarus Child (2005) and Mutant Chronicles (2008).

 On television he appeared as Rupert the eccentric artist whose sister goes missing in the first episodes in Television South's The Ruth Rendell Mysteries.
+He also appeared in Granada Television's The Return of Sherlock Holmes as James Wilder, in the episode "The Priory School" (1986).